Murcul/humans-of-gitstart/docs/how-we-work/5-meetings.md

 ---
-sidebar_position: 3
+sidebar_position: 5
 ---

-# Meetings 🤝
+# Meetings

-At GitStart, we believe in the power of spontaneity and efficiency in meetings.
-Long, structured company-wide assemblies aren't our jam.
+We switch between sync and async work regularly.
+At a company level we have a few "All Hands" formats but we've found that working full remote requires a large dose of flexibility.
+We recognise the power of IC so keep large meetings to a minimum.

 ## Team Autonomy
 Each team has the freedom to design their own meeting rhythms.
-We've found this autonomy not only strengthens team bonds but also boosts productivity and ensures work aligns perfectly with individual needs.
+Do what ever it takes to boost productivity and align based on individual team needs.

-## Company-Wide Gatherings 🌐
+## Company-Wide Gatherings

 ### GitStart Town Hall 🏛
 - **When & What:** Held monthly, these sessions are our go-to for sharing comprehensive updates on projects, strategic directions, and key achievements.
 Expect 1 to 2 main topics, outlined in advance to keep everyone in the loop.